zigzagjie/beautiful-jekyll/_posts/2018-02-21-Exploratory-Data-Analysis-Titanic-Project-Part-I.md

-## Titanic Dataset is a classic Dataset for classfication problem in data science.
-Through this project, I will walk through logistic regression, SVM, decisioni trees, random forests and neural networks.
+# Titanic Dataset is a classic Dataset for classfication problem in data science Competition platform: Kaggle.
+Through this project, I will walk through the entire data science pipeline, data collection, data manipulation, data wraggling, data visulization, data modeling and data evaluation.
+Machine learning techniques include logistic regression, SVM, decisioni trees, random forests and neural networks.

+## This is the first part of the whole project.
+The codes is run on Python.

 ### import important packages